 If you crave a different sound, you're in luck!
 This bar has a lot of customization features, like a 7-band graphic EQ and presets to help you finetune its sound.
 It also has a room correction feature to optimize its output based on your room's unique acoustics.
 And, if that's not enough, the bar can get loud enough to fill a large room, which is great for parties.
 There's even Tap to Play support, so you can easily launch into your favorite tunes just by tapping your phone to the bar once connected via Bluetooth.

-While it's hard to rival this bar, if you don't need as many customization features, you'll want to consider premium competitors like the Sonos Ultimate Immersive Set with Arc and the Bose Smart Soundbar 900 with Speakers + Bass Module.
-They're both great alternatives, especially if you already own audio products in these manufacturers' ecosystems—however, they aren't as customizable as the Samsung soundbar since they lack graphic EQs.
+While it's hard to rival this bar, if you don't need as many customization features, you'll want to consider premium competitors like the Sonos Ultimate Immersive Set with Arc.
+It's a great alternative, especially if you already own audio products in these manufacturers' ecosystem—however, it isn't as customizable as the Samsung soundbar since it lacks a graphic EQ.
+You may also want to hold off and wait for its replacement, the Sonos Arc Ultra + Sub 4 bundled with a subwoofer, though we've not reviewed it at the time of writing.

 The Samsung HW-Q930C is a great alternative if you want a standout performance at a more affordable price.
 This bar is a great value buy, especially since it offers many of the same functions and features as the more premium Samsung HW-Q990D.
 Right out of the box, this bar brings a clear and accurate reproduction of voices and lead instruments in all your favorite tracks, from vocal-centric pop to bass-heavy EDM and hip-hop.
 Its dedicated subwoofer also brings out all the thump and rumble in the bass.
 At least in the US, it seems to be available only through Best Buy and the manufacturer's website.